isomerpages/moe-chijkcp/_our-ij-experience/Our IJ Experience.md

 of Singapore.
 This deep sense of pride will ensure that our girls have a strong sense of belonging to school and country and will eventually motivate them to play a contributory role to their school and community.</p>
-<p><strong>SI 6&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A CHRIST – centered community that embraces all.&nbsp;</strong>
+<p><strong>SI 6 A CHRIST – centered community that embraces all.&nbsp;</strong>
 </p>
-<p>A Christ – centred Community believes in the worth and dignity of each
+<p>A Christ–centred Community believes in the worth and dignity of each person.
-person.
 This inclusive community pays special reference to the needs of persons who are disadvantaged in anyway and where the last, the least, and the lost are welcomed and embraced.
 Every member of the community feels safe, supported and loved, regardless of their differences, unique contexts and backgrounds.
 It is a collaborative, integrated and interdependent community where all give generously of themselves and receive likewise and where the learning and well – being of all become a shared responsibility for each member.</p>